mrlt8/docker-wyze-bridge/README.md

       - ./tokens:/tokens/
   ```

+- Generate Time-based One-Time Passwords:

-You can also have the bridge auto generate and enter a Time-based One-Time Password (TOTP) by adding the secret key to the file `/tokens/totp` on standard installs or `/config/wyze-bridge/totp` for Home Assistant installs.
+  You can have the bridge auto generate and enter a Time-based One-Time Password (TOTP) by adding the secret key to the file `/tokens/totp` on standard installs or `/config/wyze-bridge/totp` for Home Assistant installs.
 You will need to create the file if it doesn't exist and mount it if necessary.

 - 🏠 Home Assistant: